navapbc/template-infra/docs/decisions/infra/0005-database-migration-architecture.md

 What is the most optimal setup for database migrations infrastructure and deployment?
 This will break down the different options for how the migration is run, but not the tools or languages the migration will be run with, that will be dependent on the framework the application is using.

+Both the Lambda and ECS task options will be running on the same Docker image as the application.
+A requirement of this approach is that the application is configured to run migrations from inside the image so that local migrations are ran the same way as in AWS.
+This reduces the overhead of needing to maintain another image and reduce costs because we aren't storing another image.
+How this is achieved is by telling the Lambda where the entry point of the function is, and by overloading the command in the ECS task configuration JSON so the task knows what function to run.
+You can see this setup in the template flask repo, where you run `db-migrate-*` commands to migrate the database.

 Questions that need to be addressed:
  1. How will the method get the latest migration code to run?